Eviction for mortgage arrears

 What happens to your property after you've been evicted

-If the money from the sale of the property is not enough to repay what you owe, you will have to pay the difference.
-This is called a shortfall.
-The lender will send you a bill for the shortfall.
-If you are unable to make an arrangement to repay it, your lender may go to court to force you to pay this amount.
+If the money from the sale of the property isn’t enough to repay what you owe, you’ll have to pay the difference.
+This is called a ‘shortfall’.
+Your lender will send you a bill for the shortfall.

 Finding somewhere to live after eviction

-If you’re evicted and you have nowhere else to live, you may be able to get help from your local authority.
-They may have a responsibility to rehouse you or help you to find somewhere to live because you are homeless.
+If you’ve been evicted and you have nowhere else to live, you might be able to get help from your local council.
+They might have a responsibility to rehouse you or help you to find somewhere to live because you’re homeless.